open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspectargetallocatorprometheuscr">prometheusCR</a></b></td>
         <td>object</td>
         <td>
-          PrometheusCR defines the configuration for the retrieval of PrometheusOperator CRDs ( servicemonitor.monitoring.coreos.com/v1 and podmonitor.monitoring.coreos.com/v1 )  retrieval.<br/>
+          PrometheusCR defines the configuration for the retrieval of PrometheusOperator CRDs ( servicemonitor.monitoring.coreos.com/v1 and podmonitor.monitoring.coreos.com/v1 )  retrieval.
+All CR instances which the ServiceAccount has access to will be retrieved.
+This includes other namespaces.<br/>
         </td>
         <td>false</td>
       </tr></tbody>